 Snoozing past the prescribed mark of 7 to 8 hours was linked to increased risk of death.

-For the study, published in the journal BMC Public Health, researchers asked more than 133,000 Korean men and women aged 40 to 69 to fill out a questionnaire inquiring about their sleep routines.
+And these findings are hardly the first to note the benefits of getting *just* the right amount of sleep.
+Another study published in the journal BMC Public Health notes that sleeping too much or too little can actually increase a person’s likelihood of sustaining metabolic syndrome, which is a cluster of symptoms including high blood pressure and abnormal cholesterol that increase risk of heart disease, stroke, and diabetes, Mayo Clinic reports.
+Researchers asked more than 133,000 Korean men and women aged 40 to 69 to fill out a questionnaire inquiring about their sleep routines.
 The answers were then compared to participants’ personal data collected in a previous study.
 Sleep duration from the questionnaire was divided into four categories: less than 6 hours, 6 to 8 hours, 8 to 10 hours, and more than 10 hours.

 The results showed there’s a definite sweet spot when it comes to how many hours you should spend between the sheets (sleeping, that is).
 Compared to people who slept six to eight hours a day, the men who slept less than six hours were more likely to have metabolic syndrome and a higher waist circumference, and the women were more likely to have higher waist circumference.